 As a buyer, you indicate the price you are offering, when you wish to take possession, under what names you wish to take title and how long your offer is valid for the sellers to make their decision.

 Conditions are set to protect you as a buyer and must be met before the sale is firm.
-This would include such conditions such as financing approval to ensure you are able to mortgage the property, a home inspection if neccessary, and possibly the sale of your current property.
+This would include such conditions such as financing approval to ensure you are able to mortgage the property, a home inspection if necessary, and possibly the sale of your current property.
 When purchasing a condo unit, a Status Certificate condition should always be included to determine the financial stability of the building.

 Closing or Possession Date